 I’m often asked how I come up with recipes.
 It’s usually a long slow process.
 I come up with a vision for a recipe.
 Then I make my best guess at how it should be made and record every ingredient.
 Then, the long part…revisions.
 Very rarely does a recipe turn out just how I wanted the first time around.
 It often takes a lot of tweaking to get it just so.

-This one hit the spot the first time around.
+This recipe for peanut butter & chocolate cheesecake, however, hit the spot the first time around.
 Woot!

-This cheesecake will take a bit of time to prepare, so be forewarned.
+This peanut butter & chocolate cheesecake will take a bit of time to prepare, so be forewarned.
 It’s not one of those throw-together-on-short-notice types of desserts.

 You’ll have to allocate a decent amount of time and make it the day before you’d like to eat it.
 Cheesecakes need to sit in the fridge overnight to reach their optimum potential.
 I know it’s hard to wait, but you can do it!

 As for the ganache in the recipe— yes, I know this isn’t a true chocolate ganache.
 True chocolate ganaches’ are made with chocolate not cocoa.
 But I’ve messed up more than a couple true ganaches in my lifetime.

 I wanted to provide you with a more fool-proof ganache-like recipe.
 Nobody likes a lumpy ganache.
 And with a recipe as involved as this one, we don’t have time to be making a ganache over and over again!

 This is an easy to make recipe for ganache, not fussy at all.
 If you’d prefer a true ganache, Google has you covered.
 You’ll find plenty of recipes with a quick search ;).

 Are you ready?
 Let’s get started making peanut butter and chocolate cheesecake!

 Peanut Butter & Chocolate Cheesecake (sugar-free and gluten-free)